 Mundane Wish: Subverted, when Harry "wastes" his single wish, which could make the entire Summer Court of Faerie do whatever he wants of them, on a doughnut.
 The point, however, is who he commands to get his doughnut.
 Namely, the Implacable ManMage Killer after his head, who now abandons his deadly mission to find one particular doughnut after agreeing to fight only on the island, the Eldest Gruff knows this will take him a while and Harry should be off the island by then.

-Not Himself: Harry's friends begin to question things about Harry when he is driven to make a deal with Nick to the point of throwing in one of the Swords in on the table.
+Not Himself: Harry's friends reached their limit on how much they can stand by and do nothing when things about Harry include he plans to give back the coins to save Marcone and Ivy after apparently being saved from downing by the Denarians.
 His previous behavior is riddled with off aspects, such as missing his blasting rod and not using fire magic in any form.
 They fear someone or something has messed with his head.
 Turns out, they are right.

 Not Me This Time: Nicodemaus is very surprised to learn about the usage of Hellfire on Arctis Tor.
 Shocked enough to attack Harry in his momentary rage.